Copula-like inference for discrete bivariate distributions with rectangular supports: Concluding remarks

 \section{Concluding remarks}

-Inspired by the seminal work of \cite{Gee20}, we proposed a copula-like methodology based on the IPFP to model discrete bivariate distributions with rectangular support.
-The starting point of the investigated methodology is the discrete analog of Skar’s theorem stated in Proposition~\ref{prop:sklar:like}.
-In such a context, we proposed nonparametric and parametric estimation procedures as well as goodness-of-fit tests for the underlying copula p.m.f.
-Related asymptotic results were provided thanks to a new differentiability result for the IPFP which can be of independent interest.
+Inspired by the seminal work of \cite{Gee20}, we investigated a copula-like modeling approach for discrete bivariate distributions based on $I$-projections on Fréchet classes and the IPFP.
+The starting point of the investigated methodology is the copula-like decomposition of bivariate p.m.f.s stated in Proposition~\ref{prop:sklar:like}.
+Focusing our attention on discrete bivariate distributions with rectangular supports, we proposed nonparametric and parametric estimation procedures as well as goodness-of-fit tests for the underlying copula p.m.f.
+Related asymptotic results were provided thanks to a differentiability result for $I$-projections on Fréchet classes which can be of independent interest.
 Monte-Carlo experiments were carried out to study the finite-sample performance of some of the investigated inference procedures and the proposed methodology was finally illustrated on a data example.

 We end this section by stating a few remarks: \begin{itemize}